 RELATED ARTICLES :

 Aside from targeting specific mobile platforms through software and Web development, there are additional ways to exploit mobile contexts for some business processes – SMS is one such case.
 In this model, services are delivered as SMS text messages.
-This has the benefit of generally working across all phones, and payment can be handled via users bills – but it’s a very limited form of interaction.
-SMS also has a problem that message delivery is not guaranteed.
+This has the benefit of generally working across all phones, and payment can be handled via users’ bills – but it’s a very limited form of interaction.
+SMS also has a problem in that message delivery is not guaranteed.
 Integrating SMS message handling into Web applications is quite simple – and support for processing SMS messages from users is widely available.

-Google’s Android operating system is going from strength to strength at the moment.
-Having initially been seen as a platform of interest mainly to geeks, Android now occupies around a third of smartphone market share.
-Android’s growth is partly down to the openness of the platform, which is available on phones across the market range and from various hardware manufacturers, making it accessible to a more diverse range of users than the iPhone.
+Google’s Android operating system is going from strength to strength.
+Having initially been seen as a platform of interest mainly to geeks, Android now occupies around a third of the smartphone market share.
+Android’s growth is partly down to the platform’s openness, which is available on phones across the market range and from various hardware manufacturers, making it accessible to a more diverse range of users than the iPhone.
 Apps available through the Android Market are also subject to very little control, which produces a great deal of variety and flexibility but naturally results in a higher proportion of poor-quality applications in circulation.

 There are some serious considerations with iPhone development:

 Apple does not permit users to install applications onto the iPhone directly – all applications must be bought from the Apple Store, and Apple takes a 30% cut.
 There may be some way around this in the future, but at present, we are not aware of it.
 For certain applications, the iPhone’s fragility, financial value, and battery life may pose problems.
 Of course, these obstacles apply mostly to commercial/industrial applications.
 They are not particularly a problem in terms of creating end-user applications.
 Blueberry has the Objective-C skills necessary to develop iPhone programs, and we would be very interested in discussing this with customers.
 Although iPhone has lost considerable smartphone ground to both Blackberry and Android, it is generally still seen as the platform to beat.
 It continues to be a market leader in many ways.

 About RIM Blackberry

 RIM’s Blackberry platform was long regarded as the mobile system of choice for business and professional users, a perception that persists to a certain degree.
 Over the past few years, Blackberry has also made significant advances in the consumer market, introducing handsets that have proven especially popular among young smartphone users.
-Like Android, Blackberry hardware is very varied, so users can access mobile sites and applications via differing screen sizes and controls – increasing the complexity in any development project.
-The Blackberry platform delivers a wealth of enterprise services as standard, with Blackberry Enterprise Server seen as a major asset for corporate users.
-Email on Blackberry is particularly strong, so users who are dependent on a high level of security and reliability in messaging (and communications in general) naturally tend towards this platform.
+Like Android, Blackberry hardware is very varied, so users can access mobile sites and applications via differing screen sizes and controls – increasing the complexity of any development project.
+The Blackberry platform delivers a wealth of enterprise services as standard, with Blackberry Enterprise Server as a major asset for corporate users.
+Email on Blackberry is particularly strong, so users dependent on a high level of security and reliability in messaging (and communications in general) naturally tend towards this platform.

 About Windows Mobile

 Windows Mobile and Windows Phone 7 represent Microsoft’s foray into the mobile world, which has enjoyed varying degrees of success in the consumer and industrial markets.
-From the consumer point of view, at the moment some of the high-end smartphone brands such as HTC and LG are producing handsets with the Windows Phone operating system deployed on them, with networks including O2 and Orange providing mobile services.
+From the consumer point of view, some of the high-end smartphone brands such as HTC and LG are currently producing handsets with the Windows Phone operating system deployed on them, with networks including O2 and Orange providing mobile services.
 Nokia and Windows have reached a major deal in which the manufacturer is dropping its Symbian platform entirely to focus on Windows as its operating system of choice.
 In 2011, Microsoft was due to release a major new version of the mobile Windows platform, Mango.
 This much-anticipated release could drastically alter the position of Microsoft within the mobile world, partly because of the Nokia partnership and partially since the system is set to include several new features, such as increased support for HTML5.

 From a development perspective, Windows Mobile has very strong advantages.
-Microsoft has provided a rich platform of development tools – including the C# language, which is much easier to use than C used on other mobiles.
-Microsoft also includes tools for communication between software on the phone and central servers, including a small database engine.
+Microsoft has provided a rich platform of development tools – including the C# language, which is much easier to use than C on other mobiles.
+Microsoft also includes means for communication between the software on the phone and central servers, including a small database engine.
 The strong development tools and wide availability of different devices make Windows Mobile a particularly valuable platform for delivering business applications.
 At Blueberry, we have a uniquely high level of expertise in Windows Mobile systems, so we are well-positioned to deliver solutions on this platform.